nasrashvilg1/ReinforcementLearningGym/Readme.md

-his repository is to store some of my implementations of reinforcement learning algorithms based on GYM
+this repository is to store some of my implementations of reinforcement learning algorithms based on GYM

 Environment.yml describes the python environment in which the development was completed